ivyldewitt/gc-go-projects/05_structs/README.md

 ```

-### Housekeeping
+## Housekeeping

 ***********************************************************************************

 The Main Takeaway: We can use primitive types in code, and use the struct aggregate data type to allow us to create our own type.
-Go's goals: efficent compilation, efficient execution, and ease of programming.
+Go's goals: efficient compilation, efficient execution, and ease of programming.

-Note that we don't don't talk about public/private - instead we use exported/unexported.
+Note that we don't don't talk about public/private - instead we use exported/un-exported.

-In Go, we don't create classes, we instatiate a type.
+In Go, we don't create classes, we instantiate a type.

-#### It’s all about type
+### It’s all about type

 * Is go an object oriented language?
 Go has OOP aspects.
 But it’s all about TYPE.
 We create TYPES in Go; user-defined TYPES.
 We can then have VALUES of that type.
 We can assign VALUES of a user-defined TYPE to VARIABLES.
 Anecdote: makes me think of that song, “It’s all about the bass, all about the bass” except “it’s all about the TYPE, all about the TYPE”

-#### Go is Object Oriented
+### Go is Object Oriented

 * Encapsulation
   * state ("fields")